theRealAph/ScopeLocals/README.md

       final static ExtentLocal<PermissionsImpl> PERMISSIONS = ...;
       ...

-This ensures that field `Permissions` references an `ExtentLocal` instance but the `ExtentLocal` does not identify any values associated with running threads.
+This ensures that `Permissions` references an `ExtentLocal` instance but the `ExtentLocal` does not yet identify any values associated with running threads.
 An attempt at this stage  to retrieve a value by calling `PERMISSIONS.get()` will fail with an exception.